MA in Cultural Heritage Management and Certificate in Digital Curation

 The remaining 4 courses are “Foundations of Digital Curation”, “Managing Digital Information in Museums and Archives”, “Digital Curation Certificate Internship”, and “Digital Curation Research Paper”.
 Full descriptions are available on the Graduate Certificate in Digital Curation’s Courses page.

 Admission and Application Requirements

-The only updated requirement relates to the Statement of Intent.
-Please ensure your 750-word statement addresses how your academic and professional experiences have led to your decision to pursue a career in the heritage field with an emphasis in digital curation; and how these combined credentials will help you succeed in your goals.
-If you have worked in the heritage field in any capacity, please incorporate your experience into your statement.
-Your statement will be reviewed for content, organization, and writing style.
+The only updated requirement relates to the Statement of Purpose.
+Please ensure your 750-word statement addresses why you are interested in pursuing this degree-and-certificate combination.
+How have your academic and professional experiences led to your decision to pursue a career in the heritage field with an emphasis in digital curation; and how will the combination of these credentials help you succeed in your goals?
+This is an excellent opportunity to call attention to any professional experience you may have in the heritage sector.